 Types of Metal Cutting Fluid

-Cutting fluids may be divided into four main categories:
+Cutting fluids divides into four main categories:

 - Water miscible or water based fluids